 - All backyard pools and spas need to be registered and assessed against relevant safety standards.
 You can register your pool on the NSW Government Pool Register.

 Is your pool safe?
 Pool safety is the responsibility of all pool owners – an unsafe or unsupervised pool can affect the whole community.
 Check that the gate self-closes from any position.
 Make sure there are not objects or trees near the pool barrier that would allow a small child to gain access to the pool.
 Check that you have a resuscitation chart visible in the pool area, and make sure you’ve discussed with your family what to do in the event that you need to use it.
 Use the pool safety checklists to inspect your own pool.

 Are you planning to sell or lease your property with a backyard pool or spa?
-From 29 April 2016, all properties with a pool or spa that are to be sold or leased will require a Swimming Pool Compliance Certificate.
-Contact us here to find out more about pool inspections in the Armidale Regional LGA.
+All properties with a pool or spa that are to be sold or leased require a Swimming Pool Compliance Certificate.
+Contact us to find out more about pool inspections in the Armidale Regional LGA.